 #22 Convert a Garage

-Turning it into a home office or playroom is a great way to add extra living space if you don’t use your garage.
-It’s one of the easiest conversions since little structural or invasive work needs to be done.
+Turning an unused garage into a home office is a great way to add extra living space, and Virgin Money suggests it adds 20% to your home’s value.
+Furthermore, it’s one of the easiest conversions to do since it requires little structural work.

 Alter the Internal Space